JimWakelin/ms-community-wiki/using-the-media-creation-tool.md

     ![](img/using-the-media-creation-tool/gettingthings.png)

-3. This is where you select what you want to do, if you want to **reinstall the Windows installation on this computer** click **Upgrade this PC now** and follow Method 1.
+3. This is where you select what you want to do, if you want to **repair the Windows installation on this computer** click **Upgrade this PC now** and follow Method 1.
 If you **want to reinstall Windows on another computer** click **Create installation media** and follow Method 2.

     ![](img/using-the-media-creation-tool/whatdoyouwanttodo.png)